What to see on Day 3 of a tremendous trip to Lisbon

 Port is our Precious!

 We weren’t exactly full after our dinner so we went looking for Port and Portuguese cheese to finish off the night.
 Porto Wine Bar was very near our hostel so we didn’t have to worry about walking too far after indulging.
 It’s popular with tourists but for good reason.
 The port and wine selections are outstanding and the staff are friendly and knowledgeable.
 We got to sample a few along with various cured meats and cheeses and decided that Port might just be our weakness!
 We really enjoyed our couple of hours here to round off the night.
-It’s very romantic with dark wood wine barrels and candlelight - yet another reason to return to Lisbon!
-We went to bed happy and excited for our trip to Sintra next day - read about that here.
+It’s very romantic with dark wood wine barrels and candlelight.
+We went to bed happy and excited for our trip to Sintra next day - read about why you should make time for sensational Sintra.